Lartu/ldpl-ncurses/README.md

 - `NC ENABLE COLOR`
    - This statement enables color.
 Color cannot be disabled once enabled.
 If this statement is not executed, text color setting will have visible effect.
 - `NC SET COLOR <number>`
    - Sets the color of the foreground and background of the text to be printed from now on. `<number>` is expected to be a number (or number variable) between 1 (inclusive) and 56 (inclusive).
-Check the [Color Guide]() section of this document for more information about the available colors.
+Check the [Color Guide](https://github.com/Lartu/ldpl-ncurses#-color-guide) section of this document for more information about the available colors.
 - `NC GET KEY IN <text variable>`
    - Use this statement to read user input.
 This statement has two modes: blocking and non-blocking.
 When on blocking mode, your program will halt until the user presses a key.
 The value of the key pressed will be stored in the passed text variable.
 In non-blocking mode, when this statement is executed it will try to read the value of a pressed key and store it in the passed text variable.
 If no key is pressed, `""` (an empty string) is stored in the variable instead.
-Check the [Key Values]() section of this document to read about the values stored by this statement in the passed text variable.
+Check the [Key Values](https://github.com/Lartu/ldpl-ncurses#-key-values) section of this document to read about the values stored by this statement in the passed text variable.
+Input is UTF-8 friendly; if you enter `ñ` or `あ`, you'll get that character in the passed text variable.
 - `NC SET NON BLOCKING INPUT`
    - This statement tells LDPL to use non-blocking input.
 This means that when you call `NC GET KEY IN $`, your program will not wait until a key is pressed and will continue executing had a key been pressed or not.
 Input is blocking by default.
 - `NC SET BLOCKING INPUT`